learn-good/llm-repo-understanding/README.md

 - Give filename extension count, total n_files and n_directories
 - Give estimated lower bound input in terms of millions of tokens, warn that

-## Step 4: run `python enrich_xml_filetree.py` to perform a depth first traversal over the repo
+## Step 5: run `python enrich_xml_filetree.py` to perform a depth first traversal over the repo
-- This will summarize the files in the directory first, and then use those summaries to characterize the directory. (make sure `inspected="false"` property is respected)
+- This will summarize the files in the directory first, and then use those summaries to characterize the directory. (make sure `ignore` property is respected)
   - Files in the same dir can get processed together ASYNC
   - (Optional arg): `--gen-readme` to generate README.md in each of the sub repos.
 If the root or any other dir already has a README.md, generate README2.md
 - Files get summarized by: (all of these are "minimal" in the sense that if they are not there, don't include empty tags.
 LLM can do it for regularity, but they should be parsed out in later pass)